 Power System Stabilizer (PSS)

-A device that is installed on Generation Resources to maintain synchronous operation of the ERCOT System under transient conditions.
+A device or control that is installed on a synchronous machine to provide oscillation dampening support to the ERCOT System under transient conditions.

 Resource

 The term is used to refer to an Energy Storage Resource (ESR), a Generation Resource, or a Load Resource.
 The term “Resource” used by itself in these Protocols does not include a Settlement Only Generator (SOG) or an Emergency Response Service (ERS) Resource.